 • GB8JUNO Orwell Park School, Ipswich

-Using the callsign, GB0JUNO, six licenced pupils at the Harrogate Ladies’ College established the initial contact with Helen and then passed transmission to the other eight schools involved in the experiment.
+Using the callsign, GB0JUNO, six pupils with Full amateur radio licences at the Harrogate Ladies’ College established the initial contact with Helen and then passed transmission to the other eight schools involved in the experiment.
 Katy G7NST asked Helen the first question: “If you had no clock on board Mir, what would give you sense of time in space?”.

 An article about this historic mission appeared in the May 1991 edition of RadCom.
 This document is Copyright of the Radio Society of Great Britain and can be downloaded here with their kind permission.